alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/equality-diversity.md

 * information about organisations you work with to help you meet your equality objectives (for example, Business in the Community, Stonewall, Business Disability Forum)
 * an equality contact, if the organisation has a specific contact for questions or comments about its equality work

-Only include equality contact details if they’re different from the organisation’s general contact details.
+Only include equality contact details if they're different from the organisation's general contact details.